romanornr/CryptoTwitter/27-years-before-Bitcoin.md

 ### 1982 e-cash
 In 1982 David Chaum proposed a scheme which uses blind signatures to build untraceable digital cash.
-Blind signatures simply explained without the details and I quote investopedia (Couldn not explain it simpler myself) “a type of digital signature where the message's content cannot be seen before it is signed” - investopedia
+Blind signatures simply explained without the details and I quote investopedia (Could not explain it simpler myself) “a type of digital signature where the message's content cannot be seen before it is signed” - investopedia

 A bank would issue for example digital cash by signing a blind and random serial number.
 The user could use his digital token signed by the bank as currency.
 Yes, this was a centralized system which required the trust from the user.
 However this scheme had some flaws because the bank had to keep track of all used serial numbers.